• Skip to main content

 8. Tick Removal

 If a pet (or you) happen to have the misfortune of getting up close and personal with a tick, reach for the rubbing alcohol.
-Dab a little rubbing alcohol on the tick with a cotton ball .
-It will start backing out of the skin at which point you can easily grab it with tweezers.
+Dab a small amount of rubbing alcohol on the tick with a cotton ball .

 9. Make Up Brushes